PHSI-supplements/labs/lab-templates/ListLab/doc/05-preparing-to-work-with-lists.md

 ## Preparing to Work with Lists

 Like `word_entry_t`, the `list_t` and the `iterator_t` datatypes have functions to encapsulate them.
-In the case of `list_t` and `iterator_t`, however, this encapsulation is essential because the code in *sorted_word_entries.c* has access to the type declaration but not the type definition.
+In the case of `list_t` and `iterator_t`, however, this encapsulation is essential because the code in *sorted-word-entries.c* has access to the type declaration but not the type definition.

 - [ ] Review the datatypes and functions declared in *list.h*.